-As a yoga and movement teacher, my intention is to offer classes that are evidence-based, progressive, inclusive and playful.
-I aim to guide my students in a movement practice that is sustainable, adapted to their needs and promote self-inquiry beyond the mat.
+As a movement educator, my intention is to offer classes that are evidence-based, progressive, inclusive and playful.
+I aim to guide my students in a movement practice that is sustainable, adapted to their needs and promote self-inquiry and exploration beyond the mat.

 Teaching values: Inclusivity, Body-positivity, Sustainability, Playfulness, Authenticity, Evidence-based